Sweet Spot API

 });

 Important: Always verify webhook signatures before processing events.
-Never trust webhook requests without verification, as they could be spoofed or tampered with.
+Never trust webhook requests without verification.
 Store your webhook secret securely and never expose it in client-side code.

 Best Practices